Our law firm is handling baby food autism lawsuits in all 50 states.

 Successful Lawsuit Settlement Compensation Amount Predictions

-The best comparable lawsuit is those involving neurologic birth injuries that result in mental but not physical impairment.
-Cases involving this type of permanent injury to a child have an average jury payout in the range of $1,200,000 to $5,000,000 depending on the severity level of the mental impairment.
+The best comparable lawsuits are those involving neurologic birth injuries that result in mental but not physical impairment.
+Cases involving this type of permanent injury to a child have an average jury payout in the range of $1,200,000 to $5,000,000, depending on the severity level of the mental impairment.

 The toxic baby food autism cases would probably have a somewhat lower settlement value because of the potential problems with establishing causation.
 Realistically, there is also the question of how much these companies would be able to pay without declaring bankruptcy.
 This is a hard variable to bake into a settlement amount estimate.

-Assuming there is enough money to pay settlements and solid causation evidence linking baby food metal to autism – this was a quantum leap assumption that is less of a leap after the court’s ruling in May 2022 I talk about above – toxic baby food lawsuits alleging autism could have a settlement value of around $450,000 to $1,500,000, depending on the severity of the autism.
+Assuming there is enough money to pay settlements and solid causation evidence linking baby food metal to autism – this was a quantum leap assumption that is less of a leap after the court’s ruling in May 2022 I talk about above – toxic baby food lawsuits alleging autism could have a settlement payouts of around $350,000 to $1,500,000, depending on the severity of the autism.

 Some Baby Foods Are Safe

-There are a number of companies making baby foods that do not contain heavy metals above the maximum safe levels set by health authorities.
-These companies use higher-quality ingredients with fewer heavy metals and also perform strict product quality testing on the contamination levels of their product before they leave the production line.
+There are several companies making baby foods that do not contain heavy metals above the maximum safe levels set by health authorities.
+These companies use higher-quality ingredients with fewer heavy metals and also perform strict product quality testing on the contamination levels of their products before they leave the production line.

 Below is a list of “safe” baby foods that ensure their products do not contain high levels of toxins and heavy metals.